 Business administration is a screened major.
-Students are admitted to the business administration major (BUAD) only after successfully completing a set of required courses with an average GPA of 2.7 or higher in those courses and an overall GPA of 2.0 or higher.
+Students are admitted to the business administration major (BUAD) only after successfully completing a set of required courses with a C or higher in each of those courses and an overall TU GPA of 2.0 or higher.
 See all admission requirements.

 View degree requirements and course descriptions for the business administration major with the leadership and management concentration in the Undergraduate Catalog.

 See the suggested four-year plan of study for the current catalog year.
 If your catalog year is different, you can find an advising form that corresponds with your catalog year on the advising forms page.